Discrete Diffusion in Large Language and Multimodal Models: A Survey: Representative Models

 \subsubsection{MMaDA}

-MMaDA~\cite{yang2025mmada} employs a unified diffusion architecture with a shared probabilistic formulation across modalities.
+MMaDA~\cite{yang2025mmada} employs a unified diffusion architecture with a shared probabilistic formulation across image and text modalities.
 It uses a single diffusion-based transformer for all data types (text, images, etc.), rather than separate encoders for each modality.
-This modality-agnostic design simplifies the model by eliminating modality-specific components.

 During training, MMaDA is fine-tuned with a \emph{mixed long chain-of-thought} strategy.
 Reasoning steps from both text and vision tasks are converted into a unified CoT format so that the model learns aligned reasoning across modalities.
 For example, the rationale for answering a visual question is interleaved into the textual input.
 This CoT alignment provides a form of cold-start for the final reinforcement learning (RL) stage, allowing complex multi-step reasoning from the outset.
 Finally, MMaDA proposes a unified policy-gradient-based RL algorithm named \emph{UniGRPO}.
-By incorporating diversified reward modeling, UniGRPO unifies the post-training process across both reasoning and generation tasks, leading to consistent performance improvements.
+By incorporating diversified reward modeling, UniGRPO unifies the post-training across both reasoning and generation tasks, improving the performance.